Ethiopia And Eritrea

 These are the highlights for a first trip to Ethiopia and Eritrea.
 The host of national parks and off-the-beaten-track excursions for adventurous seekers rivals anything on the continent.

 Read "Letter from Ethiopia" for more from the editor and publisher of Transitions Abroad.

 CHRIS SHINN was born in Kenya and has lived more than ten years in Africa.
-In 1994 he completed an 18,000-mile solo overland expedition from Tunisia to Tanzania, and recently spent eight months traveling around the Horn of Africa.
+He completed an 18,000-mile solo overland expedition from Tunisia to Tanzania, and spent eight months traveling around the Horn of Africa.